 Adding butter to coffee has become popular as more and more people are making the connections between greater focus and brain power along with fewer cravings when they drink it.
 (Not to mention it’s pretty tasty too.)
 The reason why the typical person feels BETTER when they add butter to their coffee is because our low-fat diets aren’t doing us ANY good since they are LACKING in the fat that our brains and bodies so vitally need.
 The media of course is totally exploiting this revelation and calling it a “weight loss fad” and “craze” — understandably so, because it’s diametrically opposed to our nation’s “normal” way of thinking that has led to our obesity epidemic.
 (And in my opinion if it differs from what we have always thought, it’s not necessarily a bad thing.
 Unbrainwash yourself from conventional wisdom!)
 We live in a culture that has fat-phobia and of COURSE anyone who thinks fat makes us fat is going to think any amount of butter is a bad thing.
-(If you think fat is bad, then check out my post entitled, The Big Fat Lie… Fat is essential for our brains, metabolism and cells.)
+The reality is that fat is essential for our brains, metabolism and cells.)

 The media is also quick to point out that a cup of coffee and butter can contain 300-some calories.
 This is true.
 Nevertheless, it doesn’t concern me because IT’S NOT ALL ABOUT THE CALORIES!
 (This is my face when asked about the calories in buttered coffee on this TV segment and this one.)
 Metabolism is about hormones, blood sugar balance, and the quality of food — NOT just the quantity, therefore the healthy fat found in butter is important for our brain and waistline, regardless of the number of calories.